apache/usergrid/sdks/nodejs/README.md

 ###Putting it all together
 Both the API call and the Query object can be made in the same call:

 	sdk.ApiClient.runAppQuery (new sdk.Query('GET', 'users', null, null,
 		function(output) {
 			//do something with the return value "output" here
 		},
-     	function (outpot) {
+		function (output) {
 			//do something with the return error value "output" here }
 	));

 The above call will make a GET call to get all the users in the application.